-You can also choose the W \times H \times Resolution option to define custom settings for the result of a crop.
+You can also choose the W x H x Resolution option to define custom settings for the result of a crop.
 For example, if you define the width and height of a crop area as $9'' \times 9''$ at 300 ppi, when you click and drag to draw, the crop area will be restricted to the same proportions defined in the Width and Height fields (in this example, 1:1).

-The crop area is constrained to the aspect ratio of the defined width and height.
+The crop area is constrained

+to the aspect ratio of the

-When you finalize the crop, the resulting image will be resized to be $9'' \times 9''$, regardless of the actual size of the crop marquee.
+When you finalize the crop, the resulting image will be resized to be 9" \times 9", regardless of the actual size of the crop marquee.
 This presents a problem if you remember the principles of resolution.